Crisis and Emergency Preparedness

 Crisis Response Readiness of Schools

-Each school has emergency response plans that are reviewed each summer by the PWCS’ Risk Management and Security Department.
-Schools have site-specific crisis plans for lockdown, secure-the-building, shelter-in-place, evacuation, and accountability of students and staff.
-There are 15 crisis drills mandated that schools complete each year to include a training video that all staff and students review regarding crisis terminology and response actions.
+Each school has emergency response plans reviewed each summer by the PWCS’ Risk Management and Security Department.
+Schools have site-specific crisis plans for hold, secure the building, lockdown, evacuation, shelter in place, and accountability of students and staff.
+There are 15 crisis drills mandated that schools complete each year, including a training video that all staff and students review regarding crisis terminology and response actions.

-The Transportation Department is responsible for coordinating the safe return of children to their homes or to alternate shelter locations during reunification.
-Should a crisis/emergency occur while students are being transported to or from school, school bus drivers will contact the Transportation Department for instructions.
+The Transportation Department coordinates children's safe return to their homes or alternate shelter locations during reunification.
+Should a crisis/emergency occur while students are transported to or from school, school bus drivers will contact the Transportation Department for instructions.
 If necessary, parents/guardians will be informed of an alternate location for picking up their children via the school division’s crisis/messaging system.

-Emergency needs are met with the assistance of a crisis response team that is an integral part of each school’s “Crisis Management Plan.”
-The crisis response team is designated by the school principal and includes school administrators, security, and other designated staff members.
+Emergency needs are met with the assistance of a crisis response team that is integral to each school’s “Crisis Management Plan.”
+The school principal designates the crisis response team, including school administrators, security, and other designated staff members.

 Keeping Informed Through Crisis/Emergency Messages